grimlucis/rpg-hack/README.md

 An annoying process, but:

-1. Install Noto fonts (to get CJK in the magic chapter displayed correctly)
+1. Install Noto fonts (to get CJK in the magic chapter displayed correctly) and optionally the provided TTF file for the cover font.
 2. Get xelatex
 3. Get the latest pandoc; downloads available here: https://github.com/jgm/pandoc/releases/tag/2.7.2
 4. Use the Makefile
+5. (optional) Render the cover to png by making `cover.png`; you'll need the font and imagemagick installed.